easystats/report/tests/testthat/_snaps/report.lm.md

         - The effect of Species [versicolor] is statistically significant and negative (beta = -0.66, 95% CI [-0.79, -0.52], t(147) = -9.69, p < .001; Std. beta = -1.51, 95% CI [-1.82, -1.20])
         - The effect of Species [virginica] is statistically significant and negative (beta = -0.45, 95% CI [-0.59, -0.32], t(147) = -6.68, p < .001; Std. beta = -1.04, 95% CI [-1.35, -0.73])

       Standardized parameters were obtained by fitting the model on a standardized version of the dataset.
+95% Confidence Intervals (CIs) and p-values were computed using the Wald approximation.

 ---

     Code
       report(lm(wt ~ as.factor(am) * as.factor(cyl), data = mtcars))
     Output
       We fitted a linear model (estimated using OLS) to predict wt with am and cyl (formula: wt ~ as.factor(am) * as.factor(cyl)).
 The model explains a statistically significant and substantial proportion of variance (R2 = 0.73, F(5, 26) = 13.73, p < .001, adj.
 R2 = 0.67).
-The model's intercept, corresponding to am = 0 and cyl = 4, is at 2.94 (95% CI [2.27, 3.60], t(26) = 9.08, p < .001).
+The model's intercept, corresponding to am = 0 and cyl = 0, is at 2.94 (95% CI [2.27, 3.60], t(26) = 9.08, p < .001).
 Within this model:

         - The effect of am [1] is statistically significant and negative (beta = -0.89, 95% CI [-1.67, -0.11], t(26) = -2.36, p = 0.026; Std. beta = -0.91, 95% CI [-1.71, -0.12])
         - The effect of cyl [6] is statistically non-significant and positive (beta = 0.45, 95% CI [-0.43, 1.33], t(26) = 1.06, p = 0.298; Std. beta = 0.46, 95% CI [-0.43, 1.36])